dennisfarmer/Character-Recognition-Game/README.md

 # Character-Recognition-Game
-A memory game to assist me with studying Chinese characters.
+A memory game to assist me with studying Chinese characters